sinch/docs/docs/conversation/conversation-channel-support.md

 and the Messenger rendering on mobile devices.
 Please note that for the sake of brevity the JSON snippets do not include the **recipient** and **app_id** which are both required when sending a message.
+If you want to send messages outside the standard 24h response window you can do that by adding Messenger channel specific properties in your message request.
+For more info check out [**Channel Specific Properties**](doc:conversation-channel-support#channel-specific-properties).

 ###### Text Messages